Art & Design

 • AP 2D Design

-The AP Studio Art 2D Design course provides an opportunity for serious and committed seniors to earn college credit for their art and design portfolios.
-The AP Studio Art course provides students with a learning experience equivalent to that of an introductory college course in studio art foundations.
+The AP 2D Design course provides an opportunity for serious and committed students to earn college credit for their 2D Design portfolios.
+The AP course provides students with a learning experience equivalent to that of an introductory college course in studio art foundations.
 Students will be expected to solve creative problems using their knowledge of elements and principles of art and design.
 Students will use a range of conceptual approaches as well as show technical skill in a variety of mediums and art processes.
 In addition, students will acquire and demonstrate familiarity of traditional and contemporary approaches to art.
 Class assignments will challenge students to set and achieve creative goals.
-The course challenges students to develop a cohesive body of work investigating a strong underlying visual idea in 2-D design that grows out of a student-driven plan of action, inquiry, or investigation.
+This course challenges students to develop a cohesive body of work investigating a strong underlying visual idea in drawing that grows out of a student-driven plan of action, inquiry, or investigation.
+This course also includes a field trip to either the Metropolitan Museum of Art or the Museum of Modern Art in New York City.

 Approval Standard: Teacher approval is required to enroll in this course and will be determined by 1) student performance on major assessments and active engagement in classroom activities, with emphasis on the second semester and 2) the consistent and independent work ethic necessary to succeed in an advanced-level course.